 2) VRML (Virtual Reality Modeling Language)

-This tupe of non-proprietary file format is actually used for the representation of 3D graphics and interactive vector graphics, which is developed in conjunction with the Web3D Consortium.
-The VRML file format is usually used for web graphics, which can specify surface color, textures, transparency, and other important graphical concepts.
+This type of non-proprietary file format is useful for the representation of 3D graphics and interactive vector graphics.
+The VRML file format is useful for web graphics, which can specify surface color, textures, transparency, and other important graphical concepts.

 VRML and its successor X3D have become international standards (ISO).
-This format is first specified in 1994.
-X3D is approved later on in 2005.
+This format emerged in 1994.
+X3D was approved later on in 2005.
 Both file formats are non-proprietary and can be opened with a variety of programs.

 3) IGES

 IGES (pronounced as eye-jess) is another popular non-proprietary format.
-This format is first developed in 1980 and widely used in the CAD industry since then.
-It is developed exclusively by the US Airforce, but once they have started to use other technology, the format is taken over by ANSI.
+This format was first developed in 1980 and widely used in the CAD industry since then.
+It is developed exclusively by the US Airforce, but once they started to use other technology, the format was taken over by ANSI.

 This file format is used to display wireframes and circuit diagrams.
 Because of its lack of color rendering and textures, it should generally not be used to share designs with third-party organizations, unless they know the design process or the product.